ioannis-kar/bank-customer-churn-analysis/README.md

-#Bank customer churn analysis
-End-to-end customer churn analysis using SQL and Tableau
+#Bank customer churn analysis using SQL and Tableau

  Project Overview
 This project analyzes customer churn for a retail bank using SQL and Tableau.